How to Catch Multiple Exceptions in One Line In Python

 Explanation: In this case, the error occurred, and the as keyword was used to capture the exception object for further processing after we tried dividing 1 by 0, which mathematically gives an undefined value.
 The method proves useful when you need to capture the exception and analyze it.

-Method 3: Capturing All Exceptions with “Exception” in Python
+Method 3: Catch All Exceptions Using ‘Exception’ Class in Python

-If you want to catch multiple exceptions without listing them separately, you should use Exception, which will help you deal with errors you won’t expect.
+If you want to catch multiple exceptions in Python without listing them separately, you should use the Exception class, which will help you deal with errors you won’t expect.
+This is typically done within a Python try-except block.

 Example: